Share with your colleagues! #MayoSHSMD

 Emily is a public relations professional who specializes in social media and reputation management.
 She started her career in the agency world and then fell in love with healthcare communications.
 Emily "fights the good fight" every day to help improve the health and wellbeing of the people in her community by creating and sharing timely health information and speaking up on important issues that impact health.

-Leveraging Twitter to Identify Physician Influencers and Drive Reputation
+Leveraging Twitter to Identify Physician Influencers and Drive Reputation (CANCELLED)

 At Times it's Too Much to Bear: Supporting Patients with Facebook Groups and Online Communities

 Presented by Dan Hinmon, Community Director, Mayo Clinic Social Media Network and Colleen Young, Community Director of Mayo Clinic Connect